 Improving Their Credit Score and Overall Financial Health

 Your credit score impacts all aspects of your finances and can even affect the place you live and your job.
-And so, it shouldn’t be too surprising that one long-term financial goal that many people have is to improve credit scores and overall financial health.
+And so, it shouldn’t be too surprising that one long-term financial goal that many people have is to rebuild credit scores and overall financial health.

 To Build Wealth and Have More Money

 Once you have a stable job and income, one goal you may have is to build wealth and pursue things like passive income.
-Things like real estate, stocks, and other investments can be a great way to earn passive income and is a goal that many people have!
+Things like real estate, stocks, and other investments can be a great way to earn passive income, and is a goal that many people have!

-Getting Started With a Financial Goal
+A Word From CreditNinja on Getting Started With a Financial Goal

 No matter where you are with your finances, goal setting is great to have in place.
 Money goals can help you prepare for your future, find the perfect budget, get out of debt, build substantial savings, and motivate you to stay on track with your money.
 And so, if you haven’t thought about setting financial goals before, it is never too late to start!